mambax7/xsitemap-tutorial/book/1install.md

 /modules

-directory.
+directory in your XOOPS installation.
 Install the module through Admin -> System Module -> Modules.

 Detailed instructions on installing modules are available in the [**Chapter 2.12 of our XOOPS Operations Manual**](https://www.gitbook.com/book/xoops/xoops-operations-guide/)